 We pause briefly to use the machinery of the previous sections to analyse measures in mice.
-The argument is mostly that given in \cite[Theorem 4.8]{mim}, though there was formally proven only below superstrong.
-The version in \cite{mim} is also more restrictive in that it assumes that $N\sats$``$\KP^*+\text{``}\kappa^{++}$ exists, where the measure is over $\kappa$'' (we will implicitly assume just that $N\sats$``$\kappa^+$ exists, where the measure is over $\kappa$'').
+The argument is mostly that given in \cite[Theorem 4.8]{mim}, though that was proven only below superstrong.
+It does not immediately generalize to the superstrong level, because its proof appeals to to super-Dodd-solidity \ref{thm:super-Dodd-soundness}, and the proof of that result involves new features at superstrong.
+But otherwise, the argument from \cite[Theorem 4.8]{mim} adapts immediately to superstrongs.
+The version in \cite{mim} is also more restrictive in that it assumes that $N\sats\KP^*+\text{``}\kappa^{++}$ exists, where the measure is over $\kappa$''.
+For the version here, this assumption is reduced to that of $N\sats$ ``$\kappa^+$ exists, where the measure is over $\kappa$'' (in particular, without $\KP^*$).
 Although we do not literally need the theorem itself later, we will adapt its proof in the proofs of super-Dodd-solidity \ref{thm:super-Dodd-soundness} and projectum-finite generation \ref{thm:finite_gen_hull}, so it serves as a good warm-up.
 We will also omit some of the details of those proofs when they are similar enough to those in this section.
-So the proofs of the main theorems of the paper do depend on the \emph{arguments} in this section.
+So like \S\ref{sec:capturing_elements}, the proofs of the main theorems of the paper do depend on the arguments in this section.
 However, it should be noted that the details relating to the coding of finite iteration trees definably over mice, from \cite{extmax}, which come up at the beginning of the proof, are \emph{not} relevant to later proofs in the paper.
 If one weakens the theorem below by adding the assumption that $N$ has no largest cardinal, then one can avoid the use of any coding apparatus, as we indicate during the proof.

-\begin{tm} Let $N$ be a $(0,\om_1+1)$-iterable premouse and $D\in N$ such that $N\sats$``$D$ is a countably complete ultrafilter''.
+\begin{tm} Let $N$ be a $(0,\om_1+1)$-iterable premouse and $D\in N$ such that $N\sats$ ``$D$ is a countably complete ultrafilter''.
 Then there is a strongly finite, terminally-non-dropping, $0$-maximal tree $\Tt$ on $N$ with $\Ult_0(N,D)=M^\Tt_\infty$ and $i^{N,0}_D=i^\Tt$.\footnote{Of course, since $\Tt$ is $0$-maximal, we must have $E^\Tt_\alpha\in\es_+(M^\Tt_\alpha)$, so the theorem is non-trivial.} \end{tm}